phac-nml/snvphyl-galaxy/docs/user/output.md

 # Phylogeny

-The file `phylogeneticTree.newick` is the maximum liklihood phylogeny generated from an alignment of SNVs extracted from the whole genomes of each input file in [Newick][] format.
+The file `phylogeneticTree.newick` is the maximum likelihood phylogeny generated from an alignment of SNVs extracted from the whole genomes of each input file in [Newick][] format.

 ![snv-tree][]